EgoGrasp: World-Space Hand-Object Interaction Estimation from Egocentric Videos: Method

-The proposed framework consists of three main parts: 1) an egocentric video preprocessing pipeline, which extracts initial 3D attributes from the video; 2) a decoupled whole-body diffusion model for HOI, which generates reasonable whole-body poses based on the extracted 3D attributes to constrain hand pose and object 6DoF; and 3) post-optimization, which optimizes the results of the diffusion model based on the extracted 3D attributes.
-An overview of the proposed framework is visualized in \cref{fig:framework}.
+The proposed EgoGrasp method consists of three stages: 1) a preprocessing stage that extracts initial 3D hand poses and objects from the video using robust off-the-self foundation models; 2) a body diffusion model that generates plausible upper body poses based on the extracted 3D attributes to constrain hand pose; and 3) an HOI diffusion model that infills the discrete 6DoF sequences from stage one into plausible and continuous sequences.
+An overview of the proposed method is visualized in \cref{fig:framework}.